Stabilization notices and discontinued functions

 The DFHWBCLI Web Client Interface is stabilized.
 Consider moving to use the CICS WEB API with Session tokens.

-6.2 If this function is used, the CICS_STABILIZED_FUNCTIONS health check issues message DFHH0954.
+6.2 and later If this function is used, the CICS_STABILIZED_FUNCTIONS health check issues message DFHH0954.

 Enterprise Bundle Archive (EBA)